mocktomata/website/docusaurus/docs/introduction.md

 ```

-In [mocktomata], there are 4 mocktomaton you can use:
+In [mocktomata], there are 4 mocktomata you can use:

 - [mockto]: myself, good at simple testing
 - [komondor]: a general, more versatile mocktomaton that can do more than testing